lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The size of the SCHC Sender-Abort header is generally not a multiple of the L2 Word size.
 Therefore, a SCHC Sender-Abort generally needs padding bits.

-Note that the SCHC Sender-Abort has the same header as an All-1 SCHC Fragment (see {{LastFrag}}), but that it does not include a MIC nor a payload.
-The receiver distinguishes the former from the latter by the message length, even in the presence of padding.
-This is possible through different combinations

-- the size of the Sender-Abort Header may be made such that it is not padded
-- or the total size of the MIC and the Payload of an All-1 SCHC Fragment is at least the size of an L2 Word
-- or through other alignment and size combinations

 The SCHC Sender-Abort MUST NOT be acknowledged.